-Societal transition and transformation - Energy and climate change MEE100
+Societal Transition and Transformation - Energy and Climate Change (MEE100)

-Course description for study year 2021-2022.
+Course description for study year 2023-2024.
 Please note that changes may occur.

-It is expected that the students after completing the course will have the following knowledge, skills, and general competencies.
+It is expected that the students after completing the course will have the following knowledge, skills, and general competencies:

 Students who successfully complete the course will have:

-an understanding of the energy challenges associated with the Paris Agreement.
+Knowledge about the energy challenges associated with the Paris Agreement.

-advanced knowledge of various mitigation and adaptation strategies related to the energy system.
+Knowledge about various mitigation and adaptation strategies related to the energy system.

 Students who successfully complete the course should be able to: